George Haden: Career

 At some point, which is not documented, Haden moved from dealing with steam engines to devising and installing warm-air heating systems.
 The first mention of this interest appears in a letter he wrote in 1816, the year he started his company, G & J Haden, with his brother James.
 He began to manufacture stoves and cooking ovens in Trowbridge around 1819.
-For Jeffry Wyattville's refurbishment of Windsor Castle, King George IV specifically requested Haden in 1826 to design and install the new heating system.
+For Jeffry Wyattville's refurbishment of Windsor Castle, King George IV engaged Haden in 1826 to design and install the new heating system.
 By 1830, Haden had gained a reputation for this and his London installations, and his order book of the time shows work for the Earl of Pembroke at Wilton House.
 The heating system installed at Erddig House in North Wales remains in place on the lower ground floor.

 In 1834 Haden joined the Institution of Civil Engineers, his membership certificate being signed by the Chairman Thomas Telford, and was a member until his death.
 He was granted several patents relating to the woollen industry, and in 1842, one in relation to his heating systems.

 Legacy

-By the start of the twentieth century Haden's company had become one of the largest heating and ventilating companies in England and in 1980 Haden Young Building Services Ltd became part of the Balfour Beatty Group.
-Today it employs over 10,000 people, with a combined business turnover in excess of £400m.
+By the start of the 20th century, Haden's company had become one of the largest heating and ventilating companies in England.
+In 1980, Haden Young Building Services Ltd became part of the Balfour Beatty Group.